SmandinPY/InpyTime/README.md

     until finished
 -->
 1. Go into the "Releases" tab on the Github repository.
-2. Install the latest version.
-(ZIP)
+2. Install the latest version. (.exe)
-3. Extract the ZIP file.
-4. Run the .exe file inside of it.
+3. Run the .exe file.
-5. RETIME YOUR RUNS!!!!!!!!!!!

 ## Authors
   - SmandinPY (https://github.com/SmandinPY)